 In cases where the blood build-up is so excessive that it lowers the baby’s red blood cell count, a blood transfusion may become necessary.

-Cephalohematoma and Jaundice
+Cephalohematoma vs. Jaundice

 Infants with cephalohematoma are also at a heightened risk for developing jaundice, because as the blood cells break down the levels of bilirubin increase.
 In these instances, and if the bilirubin is excessively high, cephalohematoma treatment may include phototherapy.